JeremyLebon/tutorial-turtlesim/docs/exercises/README.md

 Below you can find some recap exercises.

 But first try to add a new turtle.
-You don't have to stop the rosnode turtlesim An additional turtle can be spawn with a service parameter `/spawn`
+You don't have to stop the rosnode turtlesim.

+An additional turtle can be spawn with a service parameter `/spawn`

 The info of the ros parameter can be looked up with: